Last updated: 15 July 2025

 At PNO Innovation we believe that knowledge, expertise, and trust form the foundation of our services.
 This Privacy Statement explains how and why we collect and use personal data, and outlines the rights individuals have with regard to their personal information.
 PNO Innovation refers to all legal entities owned and operated by PNO Group Topholding B.V.

-Who does this Privacy Statement apply to?This Privacy Statement applies to all individuals whose personal data are processed by PNO, including
+Who does this Privacy Statement apply to?
+This Privacy Statement applies to all individuals whose personal data are processed by PNO, including

 This Privacy Statement does not apply to PNO employees and temporary staff.
 Separate privacy arrangements apply for these persons.

-Which personal data do we process?We process personal data, meaning collecting, storing, using, updating, and deleting any information that relates to an identified or identifiable person.
+Which personal data do we process?
+We process personal data, meaning collecting, storing, using, updating, and deleting any information that relates to an identified or identifiable person.
 We do not store personal data for longer than is strictly necessary for the execution of the purposes.
 If legal regulations apply to the storage, the personal data will not be kept longer than prescribed by law.
+We collect personal data from the following sources:

-3. Personal data from public or third-party sources, such as:• Public business profiles on platforms like LinkedIn,• Data from the Trade Register (e.g. Chamber of Commerce),• Information published on public websites.Please note: Our website may contain links to third-party websites and social media buttons.
+Please note: Our website may contain links to third-party websites and social media buttons.
 We are not responsible for the content, services, privacy policies, or cookie use of those external sites or platforms.

-What do we use your personal data for?PNO processes personal data primarily as a data controller.
+What do we use your personal data for?
+PNO processes personal data primarily as a data controller.
 In specific cases, we may act as a processor on behalf of our clients.
-Below, we explain the main purposes for which we process personal data.a.
-To perform our servicesIf you engage us for funding and innovation consultancy services, we use your data to manage and carry out the assignment.
-This includes:• Contacting you about the project,• Requesting any relevant personal data needed to deliver our services,• Invoicing and contract administration.Where necessary for the execution of our services, we may also share relevant personal data internally between PNO Group companies, in accordance with applicable data protection laws.
+Below, we explain the main purposes for which we process personal data.

-b.
-To comply with legal obligations under applicable laws and regulationsc.
+c.
 To stay in contact and inform you We may use your contact details to send updates, newsletters, event invitations, or other relevant information about our services.
 To make our communications more relevant to you, we may analyze your interactions with our website, emails, or past contacts with PNO.
 We do not use sensitive personal data for this purpose.
 Where required, we will request your consent, which you can withdraw at any time.
-See our cookie policy for more information.d.
-To conduct client satisfaction research We may invite you to take part in voluntary surveys about our services.
-These are conducted via online questionnaires.
-Each invitation includes details on how your responses will be used.e.
-To improve and secure our websitesWe use website analytics to measure performance and enhance usability.
-These statistics are aggregated and do not identify individual users.f.
-For physical access control and security
+See our cookie policy for more information.

-If you visit one of our offices your name may be recorded at reception and security cameras may operate at entrances and in common areas.
+f.
+For physical access control and security If you visit one of our offices your name may be recorded at reception and security cameras may operate at entrances and in common areas.
 Recordings are used for safety purposes and are usually deleted after 10 working days.

 Security PNO Innovation takes the security of your personal data seriously.
 We implement appropriate technical and organizational measures, based on the level of risk, to protect personal data against unauthorized access, loss, misuse or disclosure.
 These include access controls, secure servers, and internal policies on data access and confidentiality.
 Multiple companies of PNO are ISO 27001 certified and we ensure that our service providers and partners meet equivalent security standards where applicable.

-Sharing personal data with third parties and service providersAs part of our operations and service delivery we may share personal data with third parties where necessary to perform our services, comply with legal obligations, or support our internal processes.
+Sharing personal data with third parties and service providers As part of our operations and service delivery we may share personal data with third parties where necessary to perform our services, comply with legal obligations, or support our internal processes.
 These third parties include:

-We do not sell your personal data to third parties.
 We also do not use your data for third-party marketing purposes, unless you participate in a joint event as described above.
-No automated decisions with legal or similarly significant effects are made based on your data.

-Transfer outside the (European Economic Area) EEAAs part of an international group of companies, and in collaboration with professional service providers, we may transfer personal data to countries outside the European Economic Area (EEA).
+Transfer outside the (European Economic Area) EEA As part of an international group of companies, and in collaboration with professional service providers, we may transfer personal data to countries outside the European Economic Area (EEA).
 This includes transfers to jurisdictions that may not offer the same level of data protection as within the EEA.

 We take appropriate steps to ensure that all personal data transferred outside the EEA is adequately protected and that such transfers comply with applicable data protection laws, including the General Data Protection Regulation (GDPR).